10 Tips For Starting Your Own Gaming Channel

 The last thing you want is for your viewers to click on something they shouldn’t, get a virus and then blame you for the problem.

 It could damage your reputation before you’ve had a chance to build one.

 Starting your own gaming channel is about having fun, so embrace it and enjoy your time.
 If you love gaming, this will come across to your viewers and help you build a community that is as passionate as you are.

 These simple steps will go a long way to helping you out should you love gaming and wish to set up your own gaming channel.
-Make sure you have the right equipment, that you build your brand carefully and that you keep your viewers safe during streams.
+Make sure you have the right equipment to build your brand carefully and keep your viewers safe during streams.
 Most of all, have fun!